Speaking in Tongues: The Evidence, Part 1 of 7

 - Kilian McDonnell and George Montague, Christian Initiation and Baptism in the Holy Spirit (Liturgical Press, 1991; rev. 1994)

-- Eddie Ensley, Sounds of Wonder: Speaking in Tongues in the Catholic Tradition (Paulist Press, 1977)
+- Eddie Ensley, Sounds of Wonder (Paulist Press, 1977)

 Primary sources cited: Irenaeus, Against Heresies; Tertullian, Against Marcion; Novatian, On the Trinity; Cyril of Jerusalem, Catechetical Lectures; Chrysostom, Homilies on 1 Corinthians; Augustine, City of God; The Didache; Shepherd of Hermas.